-Total unallocated financing.
+- a.
+Total unallocated financing. - b.
 Excludes the 11 parent programs.

-27. Investment in programs increased in GEF-4, but decreased in GEF-5 and GEF-6.
-The programmatic approach modality was formally introduced in 2008 during GEF-4.
-At that time, programs constituted approximately 65 percent of total programming in the two biomes.
-Funding for programs decreased substantially afterwards, accounting for less than a quarter of funding in both GEF-5 and GEF-6.
-The shift away from programmatic approaches in the biomes observed between GEF-4 and GEF-6 occurred while the GEF moved toward integrated programming (Table 4).
+a quarter of funding in both GEF-5 and GEF-6.
+The shift away from programmatic approaches in the biomes observed between GEF-4 and GEF-6 occurred while the GEF moved toward integrated programming (table 2.3).
 Completed programmatic interventions include TerrAfrica, a large World Bank-implemented program focusing on sustainable land management with a GEF grant of more than \$150 million and over \$1 billion in cofinancing.
 During its 10-year life span, TerrAfrica supported the implementation of two major investment programs: the 2008 Strategic Investment Program, which mobilized over \$1 billion to address land degradation in Africa through 36 programs and projects; and the 2011 Great Green Wall Initiative, a \$1.1 billion program that promoted sustainable land use practices in 12 countries to build the resilience of ecosystems and livelihoods.